Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 ### Solution Statement

+* describe the solution that is applicable to the domain and dataset
+* solution is quantifiable, measureble and replicable

+The solution I will be testing for this problem is to apply .......
+.... is a type of
+I chose ..... for this problem for several reasons:

+-
+-

+### Benchmark Model

+The benchmark score I will be comparing against was achieved using a technique known as Perceptual hashing<sup>[8]</sup>.
+The pHash algorithm produces a fingerprint for each image which are analogous if features in the images are similar.
+This technique has been used previously to identify cases of online copyright infringement and also in digital forensics work due to its ability to have a correlation between hashes so similar images can be identified.

+The pHash technique is able to identify which whale IDs the image is most similar to and then submit the top 5 for each image.
+This benchmark submission was then measured using the MAP formula below to get a Mean Average Position score of 0.36075.

+### Evaluation Metrics

 The owners of the Kaggle competition hold a labelled list of the 15,611 testing images which result submissions are compared against.
 For each image in the test set I will predict up to 5 labels for the whale ID (e.g. **w_1287fbc**), where a whale is not predicted to be one of the existing whales in the training data they will be labelled as **new_whale**.
 The submissions file will contain a header and have the following format:

     Image,Id